noo-age/Stylize/README.md

 Now that you have a .jsonl file for training, follow the instructions at https://platform.openai.com/docs/guides/fine-tuning to create a fine-tuned model.

+# included files
+The 'data' directory contains two .jsonl files of prompt-completion pairs, named based on the date they were created, which is how openai labels fine-tuned models.
+The 'examples' directory will include stories modified/created using my fine-tuned models.
+The 'texts' directory contains the full text of a few books which can be used to create fine-tuning examples.

 # example

 A 'davinci' model trained on ~50 paragraphs taken and summarized by gpt-3.5-turbo from _Speak, Memory_ by Vladimir Nabokov.
 (The training data is in data/5-28.jsonl, and note that performance varies wildly).